1867 Penang riots: Reaction of the British authorities

 Archibald Anson, Lieutenant-Governor of Penang during the riots of 1867.

 The British authorities were virtually powerless to act.
 The small police force was initially overwhelmed and Lieutenant-Governor Anson lacked the experience needed to deal with the riot admitting in his account that he was nervous and hesitant, and unsure of what to do.
 Having recently arrived in his post in June he said he was not sufficiently acquainted with the society and customs of the local people to know the correct course of action, and had no one to turn to for advice.

 He was also unlucky because most of the military personnel who were stationed on the island, and could have quickly ended the rioting, were away.
 The Madras Sepoy Regiment had recently been sent on a mission to the Nicobar Islands with two men-of war – the Wasp and the Satellite – to rescue a widow of a ship's captain who had been imprisoned by a local chief.
 In addition, a battery of artillery had left for Rangoon and no relief force had arrived.

 In response Anson toured the town and ordered the erection of cheval de frise and makeshift barricades manned by armed police to try to separate the factions.
 Many Europeans volunteered to join and were quickly enrolled as special constables and provided with firearms.
 Some were sent to guard important government buildings including the civil powder magazine which was rumoured to be an objective of the rioters.
-A six-pounder gun was set up in Market Street and fired cannister shot into the mob which temporarily dispersed the crowd.
+A six-pounder gun was set up in Market Street and fired canister shot into the mob which temporarily dispersed the crowd.
 Those manning the barricades were fired on by the rioters and a havildar was wounded and later died in hospital.

 Many junks from the northern Malay states and Junk Ceylon began arriving carrying supporters of the Gee Hin faction.
 The government steamer Rainbow was sent to patrol the harbour to try to apprehend the boats and bring them to the fort where the crews could be detained but there were too many and they escaped into the town.